 Credit for course work successfully completed at one UA institution which applies to general education requirements will fulfill the same categories at all other UA institutions.
 This applies even if there is no directly matching course work at the institution to which the student transfers.

-Transfer students from UAA or UAS who have completed all general education requirements in the baccalaureate program prior to transferring to UAF will have completed all requirements for the UAF baccalaureate core.
-Courses taken to complete the general education requirements at UAA or UAS will meet UAF baccalaureate core requirements according to the current UA table of substitutions.
+Transfer students from UAA or UAS who have completed all general education requirements in the baccalaureate program before transferring to UAF will have completed all requirements for the UAF baccalaureate core.
+Courses taken to complete the general education requirements at UAA or UAS will meet UAF baccalaureate core requirements according to the current UA table of substitutions (see Table 3: UA SYSTEM 2015-2016 TABLE OF SUBSTITUTIONS).
 Students should notify the UAF Office of Admissions and the Registrar if they completed the general education requirements at UAA or UAS prior to enrollment in a major program of study at UAF.

-Completion of the 35-credit lower-division requirements (100- and 200-level courses) of the UAF baccalaureate core meets the general education requirements at UAA and UAS.
+Completion of the 38-credit requirements of the UAF baccalaureate core (excluding the writing and oral intensive upper-division requirements) meets the general education requirements at UAA and UAS.

 - Alaska Native Language